Can I kill rats, raccoons and other pests in Ottawa? | CBC News

 "You get kids and cats or dogs being maimed or killed in those types of traps," said Dowd.

 If you capture a wild animal without killing it, the law limits what you can do.
-You must release it within 24 hours.
-You can only do so within one kilometre of the place you originally captured it, and only into a similar habitat as nearby as possible.
+You must release it within 24 hours within one kilometre of the place you originally captured it, and only into a similar habitat as nearby as possible.

 Dowd noted that 70 per cent of animals relocated to faraway spots die.
 During birthing season, it can be worse.